deltachat/deltachat-pages/_posts/2025-02-07-why-jsonrpc-bindings-exist.md

 #### How JSON-RPC solves these issues

-There are two kinds of responses to a JSON-RPC requests: a response or an error, the error contains an error code and an error message string.
+There are two kinds of responses to a JSON-RPC requests: a response or an error.
+An error contains an error code and an error message string.

 ```
 --> {"jsonrpc": "2.0", "method": "foobar", "id": "1"}